CFDA: Specialty Crop Block Grant Program

-The California Department of Food and Agriculture (CDFA) conducts an annual competitive solicitation process to award Specialty Crop Block Grant Program (SCBGP) funds to projects that solely enhance the competitiveness of California specialty crops.
+The California Department of Food and Agriculture (CDFA) conducts an annual competitive solicitation process to award Specialty Crop Block Grant Program (SCBGP) funds to projects that enhance the competitiveness of California specialty crops.
 Specialty crops are fruits, vegetables, tree nuts, dried fruits, and horticulture and nursery crops (including floriculture).
 For a list of eligible and ineligible commodities, visit the United States Department of Agriculture, Agricultural Marketing Service website.

 Funding Areas and Categories

-CDFA has developed three funding areas, with two to three categories within each area.
+CDFA has developed three funding areas, with one to three categories within each area.
 In practice, concept proposals might seem to address elements from multiple funding areas and funding categories.
 However, applicants must select one funding category to identify the primary focus of their concept proposal.
 Identifying a funding category ensures that concept proposals are evaluated by reviewers with the appropriate area of expertise.
 The selected funding category cannot be changed once the concept proposal is submitted.
 Applicants may not submit multiple concept proposals for a single project or submit the same project over multiple funding categories.

 Concept proposals should: